Sbai7/GridGen/README.md

 That's all !

 ### Linux Platforms
-Go to the root folder first, then copy & paste the following sequence of commands to your console:
+Go to the root folder first, then copy & paste the following sequence of commands to your console window:

 ```
 mkdir build